What is the difference between a venue wedding planner, church wedding planner and having your own personal wedding planner?

 Church wedding planners are paid for by the church.

-You hire and pay us for expert knowledge and to help create your wedding to be seamless, allowing details to be done in advance since it is organized, and on your wedding day, you are a BRIDE, and your mom is the MOB (Mother of the Bride) NOT the wedding planner!
+You hire and pay the wedding planner for expert knowledge and to create your wedding to be seamless, allowing details to be done in advance since it is organized, and on your wedding day, you are a BRIDE, and your mom is the MOB (Mother of the Bride) NOT the wedding planner!

-As your personal wedding planner, we help you:
+As your personal wedding planner, hired directly by you, we help you:

 1).
 Design your wedding (no 2 weddings are EVER alike – have even done 9 weddings from family members within the same family – making each one unique to that daughter or son’s wedding);